 if I am going to assess my own technology implementation this year, here is what it looks like:

-Technology which aids in student acquistion of material, raising critical thinking among students, and allowing students to create new meaning with the material
+Technology which makes my job easier as a teacher | Technology which aids in student acquistion of material, raising critical thinking among students, and allowing students to create new meaning with the material |

-3. Brightspace learning management system
+Google Classroom Zoom Brightspace learning management system Remind

 While I can pride myself in that the 2nd column is longer than the first, I must then ask myself: how closely did these web app tools correspond with the higher levels of the SAMR model (the Bloom's taxonomy model for Instructional Technology)?
 Did thse web app tools actually lead to student acquisition of material?
 Or was I just entertaining students?
 Could I have achieved the same student learning outcome without technology?
 Was only lower-order thinking activated in students when using these web app tools?